 In 1990, Mark Twain Hospital District formed a partnership with St. Joseph's Regional Health System in Stockton creating Mark Twain St. Joseph's Healthcare Corporation.
 Dignity Health now oversees the management and operations of the hospital and its related services.

 In September 1997, the present replacement hospital was opened.
-The new 48-bed facility includes expanded operating rooms, diagnostic services, and an emergency department with five treatment rooms and one trauma room.
+The 25-bed critical access facility includes expanded operating rooms, diagnostic services, and an emergency department with five treatment rooms and one trauma room.
 All-new technology was added as well as a chapel donated through the effort of local clergy.